Adaptive Fast Smooth Second-Order Sliding Mode Control for Attitude Tracking of a 3-DOF Helicopter: Controller and Observer Design

-\begin{remark} The adaptive-gain second-order sliding mode observer (ASOSMO) can also be developed following the same process by using the method in [16], which is selected as the comparing method.
+\begin{remark} The ASOSMO can also be developed following the same process by using the method in [16], which is selected as the comparing method.
 The effectiveness and smoothness of our proposed observer will be verified by the comparative simulation experiment. \end{remark}

 \end{proof}